LaurentiuMM/xy.js/README.md

 The method also should call the `updateChart` internal function to update scales, ranges and ticks for the chart with Xy's core.
 If `update` is true, the update should be forced.

+## Helper

+### Xy.extend = function(protoProps, staticProps) {...}

+Helper function to correctly set up the prototype chain, for subclasses.
+You can create a subclass that overrides Xy's prototype methods by passing a hash of custom methods as `protoProps`.

 ## Drawing

 To draw something freely in the above methods, you can use directly the CanvasRenderingContext2D's methods and its proxies, via the `ctx` / `ctx.xy` / `ctx.xywhr` / `ctx.nxy` / `ctx.nxywhr` properties of the instance.